 2. Digital Interface Success

 There are various ways of implementing product customization on your website.
-While a custom coded solution is the most powerful way to do this if you have very specific customization needs, it is usually an expensive and time-consuming process.
+While a custom-coded solution is the most powerful way to do this if you have very specific customization needs, it is usually an expensive and time-consuming process.

 Your website is where the users will create their custom designs.
 Hence, you need to make sure the experience you offer should not turn users away.

 One of the best alternatives to the expensive toolkits is installing a SaaS-based product customization software, which can be directly installed on your website for a monthly fee.
 However, all product configurators are not created equal, and neither are the companies that customize products.
-You need to find a product customizer which fits the best for your website.
+You need to find a product customizer that fits the best for your website.

 While most of the customizers focus on the user interface, here are a few other things to consider while choosing one:

-- Option Rules: Some configurators will simply list the options for customization, without any system of validating the choices dependent on each other.
+- Options Rules: Some configurators will simply list the options for customization, without any system of validating the choices dependent on each other.
 If you need granular control over the customization process, you should look for a “rules-based” product configurator with a powerful admin panel, which can allow you to offer the level of customization you wish to offer.

 - Customization Pricing Setup – The configurator should be able to include cost and price rollups, automatic work order generation with links to the sales order, and the ability to do calculations.
 This is essential if your product comes in multiple shapes/sizes, uses fabric or other materials in varying quantities.

-- Print ready output files and customization templates to save time.
+- Print-ready output files and customization templates to save time.